Prosopometamorphopsia: Case studies

 Another study examined a 75-year-old woman who suffered from a sudden onset of nausea, dizziness and blurred vision.
 The central part of faces, especially the nose and mouth, were described as being out of shape.
 She claimed that noses looked narrow and lengthened toward the mouth which looked small and rounded regardless of whether the faces were familiar to her or not.
 She was found not to have any other impairments in her visuoperceptual performances, nor did she have any cognitive or psychiatric impairments.
 A T2-weighted brain MRI revealed an infarction in the right medial temporooccipital lobe including the parahippocampal gyrus (complement of the FFA).

 A 52-year-old woman suffered from a lifelong history of seeing faces morph into dragon-like faces and reported hallucinating similar faces several times a day.
 Initially she would recognise the actual faces but after a while they would become black, grew long pointy ears and a protruding snout, displayed reptile-like skin and had large protruding eyes in bright colours.
 She would see these faces coming towards her several times in a day from objects like electric sockets.
 She has also had these hallucinations in the dark.
 She had previously suffered from recurrent headaches, passage hallucinations (to see movements in the corner of the eyes) and zoopsia (she saw large ants crawling over her hands).
 An MRI of the brain showed minor white-matter abnormalities near the lentiform nucleus and in the semioval center.
 The visual perceptions she had experienced were attributed to unusual electrophysiological activity in the regions of the brain that are specialised for face and colour in the ventral occipito-temporal cortex.

 A 44-year-old woman reported to have begun seeing facial distortions.
-She perceived that people's faces would change to look more like caricatures of them and her perception worsened over time.
+She perceived that faces would change to look more like caricatures of themselves, with her perception worsening over time.
 She had a history of epilepsy in childhood and had suffered a concussion several years before having this condition, though no medical evidence of seizure was found during distortions.
 She reported that occasionally she would experience a pixelated vision, like television static and mentioned that these symptoms occurred several times a week with each event lasting from a few minutes to a few hours.